Rocketseed Privacy Notice

 Rocketseed is a global business with subsidiaries operating in different geographical regions, such as United States, United Kingdom, and South Africa.

-The contact information to entities covered by the Privacy Notice are:
+The entities covered by the Privacy Notice are:

 GROUP